Difference Between Wire braided R1 And R2 Hydraulic Hose

 Potential Disadvantages and Limitations:

-Temperature Sensitivity: Although the standard temperature range is wide, extreme temperatures may still affect performance, especially when the hose is exposed to conditions outside the specified range.
+Although the standard temperature range is wide, extreme temperatures may still affect performance, especially if the hose is exposed to conditions outside the specified range.
+For extremely low temperature applications, we recommend our Arctic series R2 hose.

 When to Choose R1 Hose